Mac Jones Player Prop Bets for NFL Week 9 | New England vs. Carolina 11/7/2021

 Matchup vs. Carolina

-- This week Jones will face the NFL's second-ranked pass defense (207.6 yards allowed per game).
+- The Panthers have the NFL's second-ranked pass defense this season, allowing 207.6 yards per game through the air.

 - The Panthers have given up 12 touchdowns through the air (1.5 per game).
 They are 13th in the NFL in that category.